Are all of your needs met? Do you know why you make the decisions you do?

 - Level 5 is self-actualization.
 This is the need to reach our fullest potential.
 Always wanting to grow and learn more to reach higher and higher levels of wholeness.
 I didn’t mention this earlier, but this is where what you love to do is expressed and brought into the world.
 This is where you are motivated to express fully who you are and what you do.

-So, remember I said I’d walk you through a technique at the end of this episode?
-Well, I’m motivated to do it now.
+So, remember I said I’d walk you through a technique at the end of this article?
+I’m motivated to do it now.

 It’s a sunny day, and you have the window down.
 And the light is still red.